Buying or selling a home in Dublin?

 How aggressively we negotiate the deal depends on the state of the market.

 In addition, we'll work within your financing constraints.
 And at the end of the day, we'll assemble a deal that works well for you.

 After we sign the final contract, you'll begin working with your mortgage lender to close the loan.

 If you're already pre-approved, this shouldn't take long at all.
 However, you should to stay in close contact with your mortgage lender.

 And I'll care for all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

 The estimate rests on the loan amount.
-RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy, and I'll examine the estimate and let you know if everything looks all right.
+RESPA requirements dictate that it has to contain all closing costs and fall within a narrow range of accuracy, and I'll examine the estimate and let you know if everything looks good.

 Step 9 – Move in